Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 ### Cache snooping

-Privacy [@!RFC6973] Threats:
+[@!RFC6973] Threats:

 * Surveillance:
   * Profiling of client queries by malicious third parties

 Mitigations:

+* See [ISC Knowledge database on cache snooping](https://kb.isc.org/docs/aa-00482) for an example discussion on defending against cache snooping

-TODO: Describe techniques to defend against cache snooping
+TODO: Describe other techniques to defend against cache snooping

 ## Data sent onwards from the server